5 Ways to Invest and Earn a Passive Income

 1. Dividend Stocks

 Dividend-yielding stocks are a type of stock where a company makes regular payments to a certain class of stockholders.
 Whenever the company generates profits, a portion of its earnings is distributed to its shareholders in the form of dividends.
 Yields vary depending on the company, so make sure to invest in a company with a good track record.
 This ensures that your regular payments don’t fluctuate too harshly.
+It might also be advantageous to read more about what makes a stock go up and down to get a full understanding before you invest in stocks.

 2. Mutual Funds